GaloyMoney/dealer/GRAFANA.md

 1. the derivative's position unrealized PnL

-    - Assuming a perpetual swap notional of 10k USD at an open price of 48,650 USD/BTC, and a current spot price of 43,700 USD/BTC, we calculate the PnL as follow:
+    - Assuming a perpetual swap notional of 10k USD at an open price of 48,650 USD/BTC, and a current swap price of 43,700 USD/BTC, we calculate the PnL as follow:

         ```
         Swap PnL in BTC = Balance USD * (CurrentPrice - OpenPrice) BTC/USD